Taff Vale Railway: The network today

-There is a very limited freight service, consisting only of trains from Tower Colliery above Aberdare.

 Accidents

 On 19 October 1878 an empty passenger train was turning on the Pontypridd triangle.
 It was propelling on the wrong line from North Junction to Rhondda Cutting Junction and collided with a down Rhondda train.
 There were thirteen fatalities.

 On 12 August 1893 the 3:50 pm train from Merthyr to Cardiff derailed at Trefforest, Llantrisant Junction.
 The train was conveying through coaches from Aberystwyth when a pin forming part of the suspension of the locomotive fractured and the locomotive collapsed and six passenger vehicles ran down the embankment and were smashed.
 Thirteen people were killed and twelve were injured.

 On 23 January 1911 a passenger train ran into the rear of a coal train at Coke Ovens, near Pontypridd.
 The accident was due to irregularities in the block working by the signalman who forgot that he had admitted the first train into the section and had not received "Train Out of Section" for it.
 The block instruments were of the two-position type.
 Eleven people were killed and five were seriously injured.

 In common with other railway companies of the time, operating the system was dangerous for staff.
 Between 1900 and 1923, the Railway Inspectorate investigated accidents to 75 employees, 12 of which were fatal.